 What if I don't receive a bid?
 Can I get into the Initiation program again?

 If you are not offered a bid, we highly encourage you to come back during our next Recruitment quarter.
 Coming back lets us know that you are committed to joining.
 Check out our tips for Initiation and keep that GPA up!

 What is Initiation?

 If you are offered a bid and choose to accept it, you will then become an Initiate and take part of the Initiation Process.
-Initiation is a 6-week period where you will have the opportunity to explore the three legs of our tripod and the operations of the chapter before becoming a Member.
+Initiation is a 6-week period where you will have the opportunity to explore the three ideals of our tripod and the operations of the chapter before becoming a Member.
 Initiation is a learning period as well a chance for both the Initiates and the Members to assess whether or not Phi Sigma Pi is for them.